-- However if you are a first time investor, it is better for you to lean on duration strategy funds because accrual funds carry a bigger risk as defaults or rating downgrades can devastate a fund’s NAV (refer to the chart on UTI Credit Risk Fund above)
+- However if you are a first time investor, it is better for you to lean on duration strategy funds.
+Accrual funds carry a bigger risk as defaults or rating downgrades can devastate a fund’s NAV.
+We saw the case of UTI Credit Risk Fund earlier in this post.

 What are the Different Types of Debt Mutual Funds?

-The types of debt mutual funds from which investors can choose from are –
+The different types of debt mutual funds from which investors can choose from are –